-One year during the weeks leading up to the winter break, I asked my students to write about what they planned to do during their time off.
-Most wrote things like, “See my cousins,” “Get a new gaming system,” and “Go skiing.”
+One year, during the weeks leading up to the winter break, I asked my students to write about what they planned to do during their time off.
+Most wrote things like, “see my cousins,” “get a new gaming system,” and “go skiing.”
 However, one of my students turned in a blank piece of paper with just his name on it.
 When I asked him why he didn’t write anything, he reluctantly told me that he wasn’t excited for the break.
 He said all winter break meant to him was two weeks at home alone while his mother was passed out on the couch.
 No tree.
 No family dinners.
 Not even any presents.

 Although we cannot change our students’ home circumstances, there are ways teachers can help their students in the weeks leading up to and during the winter break.
 None of these ideas take a ton of time or money, but they may help ease the stress for some of your students.

-Be aware of how you talk about winter break.
+Be aware of how you talk about winter break

-Of course you can and should talk about the holidays with your students and invest in their excitement.
+Of course, you can and should talk about the holidays with your students and invest in their excitement.
 However, be sensitive about what you say.
 Asking questions to the whole class like, “Who’s excited for break?” and “What are you going to get for Christmas/Hanukkah?” doesn’t apply to all students.
-Maybe instead ask, “What are your plans for the break?” or even challenge them with, “What is one way you can help someone in the next couple weeks?”
+Maybe instead ask, “What are your plans for the break?” or even challenge them with, “What is one way you can help someone in the next couple of weeks?”

-Be a listening ear.
+Be a listening ear

 This time of year, more than any other, is when students in my class act out the most.
-For some it’s end-of-semester restlessness, but for others it is anxiety over the upcoming break.
+For some, it’s end-of-semester restlessness, but for others it is anxiety over the upcoming break.
 As teachers, we can pay close attention to behavior that is out of character and check in with those students individually.
 Have a conversation with that student who is more hyper than usual.
 Ask that student who keeps falling asleep how they’re really doing.
 Give those kids a chance to vent, and then let them know you care about them.
-One of the best things teachers can do for their students in this season (and all other times of the year) is listen.
+One of the best things teachers can do for their students during this season (and all other times of the year) is to listen.

-Give students an opportunity to serve.
+Give students an opportunity to serve

-Connect with students in little ways over the break.
+Connect with students in little ways over the break